georgeolson92/DomainRatings/README.md

 ## Instructions

 Use the Domain Generator application to generate a json file listing randomly generated domains.
 Copy this json file into the src/app folder of this application to load domains onto the page.
+A placeholder domains.json file may already exist, feel free to overwrite with a newer version.

 ## Development server